-Psychology is a very popular subject with approximately 500 students opting to take the first year of Psychology each year.
-The majority of these students opt to take the course to full A Level standard.
-We also offer IB Psychology at Standard and Higher level as well as a Criminology course exclusively for second years.
-This is a large department with Psychology specialists.
+Psychology is a very popular subject with a large number of students opting to take Psychology each year.
+We also offer IB Psychology at Standard and Higher level as well as a new Criminology course which offers an extended certificate.
+This is a large department with specialist staff who are experts in their field having studied their subject to degree level.
 Many of our staff are also experienced examiners and team leaders.

 Trips and Visits

-The Psychology department has links with the University of Essex and a representative from the university visits the college each June to talk about Psychology at Higher Education.
+The Psychology department has links with a number of Universities and a representative from the university visits the college each June to talk about Psychology and Criminology at Higher Education.

 Each year Psychology students are given the opportunity to visit a University to attend lectures and research demonstrations.
 Additionally, the department runs trips to conferences led by leading Psychologists as well as revision conferences.

 Please see our Courses page for full details of all the courses offered by the college.